 Location: London, ON

-Construction Budget: TBD
+Construction Budget: $15,000,000

 Architect of Record: Invizij Architects

-This urban redevelopment is revitalizing the former Embassy Hotel site in London’s Old East Village.
+This urban redevelopment revitalized the former Embassy Hotel site in London’s Old East Village.
 The Embassy Hotel was originally built in the 1900’s and was London’s oldest hotel still in operation, before it burned in 2009.
 The 1980s and 90s saw live music become the Embassy’s main draw, with a wide range of genres including country, punk, and later indie, hip hop, rock, folk, jazz, and blues.
 The site was also home to the artist-led Embassy Cultural Hub.